spidercatnat/workflows/README.md

 ### ofxAddonBp
 Docs on how to structure and publish openFrameworks addons are convoluted and out of date.
 This is a simple starting point.
 I need to get around to walking the walk though, and actually write the README.

+## Python
+I use Anaconda and Jupyter Notebooks like the rest of you ;-)